IT'S GOOD TO TALK

 Nice one, Bill - talking as always has helped me and the people on this site have not only talked to me but also educated me and made me laugh about the day-to-day that we live - thanks very much one and all.

-How to Manage Emotions with LeeAnne Hayden | Hollister
+Staying Hydrated with an Ostomy with LeeAnne Hayden | Hollister

 Past Member

 I have Dercum's disease.
 I look fine.
 I am frequently told how well I look.
 There is almost no visual evidence.
 And in my living situation, it isn't okay to talk about how I feel.
-I am grateful for my email friends and this site where I can talk - complain - rant... where I can TALK and say how bad it is.
+I am grateful for my email friends and this site where I can talk - complain - rant... where I can talk and say how bad it is.
 Really bad today.
 Thanks to all of you.

 Bill